-On November 10, 2021, NMFS implemented a new rule requiring all commercial vessels with federal permits issued by the GARFO, for species managed by the Mid-Atlantic or New England Fishery Management Councils, to submit vessel trip reports (VTRs) electronically as eVTRs within 48 hours of the end of a commercial fishing trip (unless required sooner as with some sector allocations) (85 FR 71575).
-Those permit holders that report logbook information to GARFO must use a NMFS-approved software to submit an eVTR.
-Currently, the two approved GARFO logbook options are Fish Online and eTrips Mobile 2.
-Those with GARFO and SERO permits may need to submit multiple reports per commercial fishing trip to remain compliant with the reporting requirements of the two regions.
+On November 10, 2021, NMFS implemented a rule requiring all commercial vessels with federal permits issued by the GARFO, for species managed by the Mid-Atlantic or New England Fishery Management Councils, to submit VTRs electronically as eVTRs within 48 hours of the end of a commercial fishing trip (unless required sooner as with some sector allocations) (MAFMC and NEFMC 2020).
+Permit holders that report logbook information to GARFO must use a GARFO-approved software to submit an eVTR.
+Currently, the eight approved GARFO logbook software applications can be found on their website.1 Those with GARFO and SERO permits may need to continue to submit multiple reports per commercial fishing trip to remain compliant with the reporting requirements of the two regions, unless a software application is approved for both regions.

-NMFS Highly Migratory Species Division
+NMFS Highly Migratory Species (HMS) Division